MinhQuan201/Pixel_Town/ARCHITECTURE.md

 be sufficient for forking Pixel Town and changing game or agent behavior.
 Read on to the deep dives if you're interested or running up against the engine's limitations.

-This doc assumes the reader has a working knowledge of Convex.
-If you're new to Convex, check out the [Convex tutorial](https://docs.convex.dev/get-started) to get started.

 ## Overview

 Pixel Town is split into a few layers: